-You can apply if you are a resident of the NT and an individual, a society or a community organisation.
+You can apply if you're a resident of the NT and an individual, a society or a community organisation.

 NT associations applying for grants must comply with the Associations Act.

-Employees of the Department of Tourism, Sport and Culture must have an approved conflict of interest declaration and management plan before applying.
+Employees of the Department of Territory Families, Housing and Communities must have an approved conflict of interest declaration and management plan before applying.
 Other NT Government employees should refer to their own department’s policy requirements before applying.

 Who can't apply